Korneliia08/Juli/README.md

 # Juli
-Website "Juli" was made withcompatibility with lower resolution screens.
+Website "Juli" was made with compatibility with lower resolution screens.